AFAzad/afazad/README.md

 - 👋 Hi, I’m @AFAzad
 - 👀 I’m interested in ...
 Developing the WebSite and solving the problems
-- 🌱 I’m currently learning ...Newton School
+- 🌱 I’m currently learning ...Coding in Newton School
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... this is my mail id : abulfajle405@gmail.com